Faryaz-Ch/Hospital/README.md

 8. The medication is recorded on the Patients drug chart
 9. When medications are given it is time-stamped

+#Click following thumbnail to Watch Preview of Android Mobile Application for Hospital

 [![Watch Preview of Android Mobile Application for Hospital](http://img.youtube.com/vi/__HtI0Cxbt8/0.jpg)](http://www.youtube.com/watch?v=__HtI0Cxbt8 "Preview of Android Mobile Application for Hospital")